 Entries are denormalized at write time, so user_name, user_email, role_name, organization_name remain populated on the row even after the referenced entity is deleted.
 The FK columns (user_id, organization_id) are set to null via ON DELETE SET NULL.

 Failed logins emit LOGIN_FAILED.
-Most other failed mutations do not write an audit entry because the mutation never began - the audit row commits in the same transaction as the mutation.
+Most other failed mutations do not write an audit entry because the mutation never began.
+The audit row commits in the same transaction as the mutation.
 Check your application logs for failures that didn’t make it past authorization.

 Next steps